Related videos:

 How do these incidents affect the perception of the Cuban community in Miami?

 The criminal incidents involving Cubans in Miami can negatively impact the community's perception, creating stigmas and distrust.
-However, it is important to remember that these cases do not represent the entire Cuban community, which is diverse and contributes significantly to the culture and economy of the city.
+However, it is important to remember that these cases do not represent the entire Cuban community, which is diverse and makes significant contributions to the culture and economy of the city.

 Filed under: